demiculus/demiculus.github.io/breaking.md

 23 Jan 2019 - First time able to spin 180 degrees.

 26 Jan 2019 - Don't forget to move head closer to second arm

+26 Jan 2019 - TIL that while entering the move I swirl my second hand behind me where I shouldnt be swirling it back like that

+3 Feb 2019 - Today I felt that the rotation is controlled by the right leg

 ### Baby Freeze